dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.2.4 =
+- Add: User is warned if WP_CRON_DISABLED is set.
+- Fix: Administrator is now unable to remove capabilities from self for safety.
+- Fix: Fees fields were being cleared when the clear button was pressed or after a successful transaction.
+- Fix: Suppress duplicate warnings in logs when inserting existing user address
+- Fix: Moment.js third-party lib was being reminified.

 = 2.2.3 =
 - Add: Multisite (aka network) installs now supported
 - Improve: If user does not have wallets capability the frontend is not burdened with wallets scripts or styles